dazdaz/chirp3-karaoke/README.md

 # 🎵 Chirp Demo - Google Cloud Speech & TTS Interactive Demo

-Original demo from https://github.com/rickygodoy/chirp-demo
+Original demo from https://github.com/rickygodoy/chirp-demo Full kudos to Felipe and Ricky.

-Made some improvements to enhance the user experience.
+Made some improvements to enhance the user experience
+- changed the default user experience language to english
+- added in some popular songs for the Karaoke
+- made the listen functionality more centered around language learning
+- call analyzer now translated into english

 An interactive web application showcasing Google Cloud's advanced Speech-to-Text and Text-to-Speech capabilities through fun singing and learning games.